kubedb/cli/docs/guides/postgres/upgrading/manual.md

 ---
-title: Upgrade Manual
+title: Upgrading Operator
 menu:
-  docs_0.10.0:
+  docs_0.11.0:
     identifier: pg-upgrade-manual
-    name: Postgres Upgrade Manual
+    name: Manual
-    parent: pg-postgres-guides
+    parent: pg-upgrading-postgres
-    weight: 15
+    weight: 10
-menu_name: docs_0.10.0
+menu_name: docs_0.11.0
 section_menu_id: guides
 ---
 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

 # KubeDB Upgrade Manual

-This tutorial will show you how to upgrade KubeDB from previous version to 0.10.0.
+This tutorial will show you how to upgrade KubeDB from previous version to 0.11.0.

 ## Before You Begin